Margherita Pizza

 I’ve been painstakingly trying to perfect Neapolitan-style pizza using a conventional kitchen oven.
-It’s impossibly hard to match the qualities of 1000 degree brick oven using a regular oven, however, I’ve gotten really close with the right tools and techniques.
+It’s impossibly hard to match the qualities of a 1000-degree brick oven using a regular oven, however, I’ve gotten close with the right tools and techniques.

 After much trial and error, I’ve finally cracked the code for making really good homemade pizza without expensive equipment.